splunk/public-o11y-docs/apm/db-query-perf/db-perf-troubleshooting.rst

 .. _disable-db-normalization:

-Disable database query normalization
+Turn off database query normalization
 -----------------------------------------------------------

 By default, Splunk APM instrumentation sanitizes database queries to remove or mask sensible data, such as secrets or personal identifiable information (PII).

-If you want to disable database query normalization, follow these steps:
+If you want to turn off database query normalization, follow these steps:

 - Java: Set the ``otel.instrumentation.common.db-statement-sanitizer.enabled`` property to ``false``.
 - Ruby: Set the ``db_statement`` setting to ``:include``.